dzhuang/django-galleryfield/docs/source/misc.rst

   gallery models.
 Through ``post-save`` signals of the gallery model, we are able to update the ``M2M`` relationship between all image model instances and related gallery model instances.
 In this way, image model instances which were not involved in any ``M2M`` relationship can be identified as ``orphaned`` images, the deletion of which are accurate and easy.
+  The ``demo_custom.receivers`` might provide a feasible solution for the issue.
+Other suggestions are also appreciated.

 TODOs
 **********

--  More detailed Documentation with more demos
+-  More detailed Documentation
 -  Gif not client side croppable (don't show crop button)
 -  Scale large images in crop UI

 Known issues
 ********************

--  Currently, it's hard (although not impossible) to used the widget in a Non-model formfield.
+-  Currently, it's hard (although not impossible) to use the widget in a Non-model formfield.
--  Css rendering of buttons in Admin.
+-  CSS rendering of buttons in Admin.
 -  Gif will be converted to png (to retain gif, you need to set ``disableImageResize`` to ``False`` in ``jquery_fileupload_ui_options`` when initializing ``GalleryWidget``).
--  Doesn't support svg because django ImageField can't handle it for now.
+-  Doesn't support svg because django ImageField can't handle svg images.

 License